xem/3DShomebrew/README.md

 ##Is it legal?

-Yes, reverse-engineering a video game console and make homebrew software for it is 100% legal.<br>
+Yes, reverse-engineering a video game console and making homebrew software for it is 100% legal.<br>
 The only thing that is illegal is piracy.<br>
-This project doesn't encourage you to pirate 3DS games (which is impossible using Ninjhack), or use it to emulate older consoles like NES or SNES (unless you have a copy of the games you emulate).<br>
+This project doesn't encourage you to pirate 3DS games (which is impossible using NINJHAX), or use it to emulate older consoles like NES or SNES (unless you have a copy of the games you emulate).<br>
 This project is only here to help you develop homebrews, so don't worry and have fun!

 ##Setup